Best phablet 2019: All the best big screen phones we’ve reviewed

 - AR Emoji needs work

 The newly-launched Galaxy S10 Plus is now here to cause a stir, but its predecessor, the Galaxy S9 Plus, is still an excellent alternative.
-The only real difference this year between the Samsung Galaxy S9 Plus and the 5.8-inch S9 is the larger screen, albeit with a beefier battery to keep the lights on.
+The only real difference between the Samsung Galaxy S9 Plus and the 5.8-inch S9 is the larger screen, albeit with a beefier battery to keep the lights on.

 There’s a beautifully vibrant AMOLED, WQHD+ Infinity Display that shines even more so when you’re playing games and streaming Netflix or YouTube.